Philip Meadowes: Family and career

 In December 1706 Meadowes succeeded James Stanhope as envoy to Holland.
 He was in 1707 despatched on a special mission to Emperor Joseph I, and during his absence was appointed controller of army accounts; in November 1708 he presented a memorial to the Emperor in favour of the Protestants of Silesia.
 He was succeeded by Lord Raby in August 1709.

-Later Meadowes resided at Richmond, Surrey.
-He died at Brompton on 5 December 1757.

-Family

-Meadowes married Dorothy Boscawen, sister of Hugh Boscawen, 1st Viscount Falmouth.
-They had three sons and five daughters, including: